dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/protocols/REPOSITORY_CLEANUP_PROTOCOL.md

 ## 1. PURPOSE

-This protocol provides a safe, systematic, and reversible process for cleaning up the repository by archiving obsolete files and restructuring directories.
+This protocol provides a safe, systematic, and reversible process for cleaning up the GitHub repository, especially after migrating the database to Supabase.
 Its primary goal is to maintain a clean, logical, and efficient repository structure without risking the loss of vital data or institutional knowledge.

 **The core principle is: Archive, Never Delete.**